Are you the owner of the business?

 Google's tools rule!
-Google AdWords is great for being found in search engines and can work to any budget.
+Google AdWords is great for being found in search engines and can work with any budget.
 Reach your ideal customers through ads created for the Google Display Network.
 You can do this with advanced targeting tools and by tailoring campaigns directly to them.

 Be active on social media

 While it may seem ‘cool’ to be on Snapchat, Instagram, and Facebook, realistically, it's probably better to focus on just one social channel.
-Before you open a social media account, do some research to find out where your target audience hangs out.
+Before you open a social media account, do some research to find out where your target audience hang out.
 Perhaps they're on Twitter or LinkedIn or they only use YouTube.
 This process will help you identify social channels that are relevant to your customers.

 Outsource and schedule